diego-jo/lambda-sample/README.md

 npm install && npm run build
 ```

-After that the file named *lambda-sample.zip* will be present into root directory and will be possible use it to upload in AWS Lambda console creation step.
+After that, the file named *lambda-sample.zip* will be present into root directory and will be possible use it to upload in AWS Lambda console creation step.

 > If on Windows, use the compress software of your choise to generate a .zip file after run _npm install_